Drug Development Project

 Examples of eligible projects include those requiring:

-- Preclinical development, including biomarkers, assays.
-GMP manufacture and formulation prior to a phase 1 trial
+- Preclinical development, including biomarkers, assays, and formulation development prior to a phase 1 trial

-- Phase 1 trials, including phase 1a and 1b, first-in-man and first-in-class
+- Phase 1 trials, including phase 1a and 1b, first-in-human and first-in-class

 - Combinations of unregistered and registered agents